 Sensory

-Another cause for Carnophobia could be a reaction to the taste or texture of meat.
+Another cause for carnophobia could be a reaction to the taste or texture of meat.
 As a child, you may have hated the feeling of meat on your tongue so much that you developed this phobia.
 A phobia of raw meat or cooked meat isn’t unheard of.

 Trauma

-A common cause of Carnophobia is visiting a butcher shop.
+A common cause of carnophobia is visiting a butcher shop.
 The first time you visit a butcher shop, you may have been shocked to see raw and bloody cuts of meat hanging from hooks or displayed on trays.
 Some people are disturbed by this, as it may remind them of death or violence.

 Behavioral